akensert/molgraph/docs/source/index.rst

 Welcome to MolGraph!
 =======================

-*This project is currently in progress (unfinished).
-API compatability may break in the future.*
+*This is an early release; things are still being updated and added.
+Hence, API compatibility may break in the future.*

 What is MolGraph?
 --------------------